tejabaskara/Practice_aplication/README.md

-# tugas_login
+# Mobile Application

-A new Flutter project.
+This is my first time created mobile application with flutter.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This mobile application have a login page and register page.
+I will adding more feature in the future

+## resources
 A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)